qilingframework/rtfd.io/docs/faq.md

 ```

 ### How to run MBR, MS-DOS COM and MS-DOS EXE
-Preset arch and os or filename extensions must be as follow
+Preset arch and os or filename extensions must be as follows

 - filename.DOS_EXE